To Win the Skills War, Forget Job Silos, says PTC’s Hallie Bregman

 Hallie Bregman is the Global Head of People Analytics at PTC, a software technology company that serves the industrial manufacturing space.
 Hallie shares how understanding customer behavior helps her in the HR space, what her return to work strategy has been like, and why she’s no longer thinking about skills as jobs in silos.

-Hallie Bregman shares how her team at PTC used people data to understand how employees experienced the transition to remote work and developed their return to work strategy.
+Hallie Bregman, formerly at PTC, shares how her team there used people data to understand how employees experienced the transition to remote work and developed their return to work strategy.

 During the pandemic, many organizations scrambled to enable remote-first policies.
 Did PTC experience the same strain?